 - Shipping and fulfillment options, including buy online, pickup in-store, local delivery, and 3PL integrations

-The best part?
 Shopify Checkout is fully managed and built to handle large influxes of international traffic.
-Whether you’re launching a flash sale or new product line, use intelligent queuing and advanced bot and fraud management features to keep your online shop open for business at all times.
+Recently, we transformed it into a Commerce Component, which means that you can access our accelerated checkout even if you’re not on Shopify.
+Whether you’re launching a flash sale or new product line, features such as intelligent queuing combined with advanced bot and fraud management keep your online shop open for business at all times.

 Benefits of using an enterprise ecommerce platform